durrantlab/autogrow4/tutorial/tutorial.md

         - $PATH/autogrow4/autogrow/Docking/Docking_Class/ParentPDBQTConverter.py
-    2) Have a unique name: class unique_name(ParentPDBQTConverter) -unique_name can not be one of the predefined docking scripts Currently files named: Convert_with_MGLTOOLS.py and Convert_with_obabel.py Classes named obabel_Conversion and MGLTools_Conversion
+    2) Have a unique name: class unique_name(ParentPDBQTConverter) -unique_name can not be one of the predefined docking scripts Currently files named: convert_with_mgltools.py and convert_with_obabel.py Classes named ObabelConversion and MGLToolsConversion

     3) Must have atleast have two functions following the below formating:
             # def convert_receptor_pdb_files_to_pdbqt(self, receptor_file, mgl_python, receptor_template, number_of_processors):